Why We Brought a Kid's Resale Franchise to Canada

-As someone who also cares about doing right by the planet as well as her community, she is grateful she’s able to support the reuse and recycling of clothing and other kid’s items through her business.
+As someone who also cares about doing right by the planet as well as her community, she's grateful to be able to support the reuse and recycling of clothing and other kid’s items through her business.
 Knowing she is doing her small part to keep these items out of landfills is further justification for bringing Once Upon A Child to her hometown.

 Getting the Balance Right as Spouses and Business Owners

 When you’re in business with your spouse, it’s important to find a good work/life balance.
 You need to make time and spend time together without talking about work.

 The Fischers have managed to find a good balance, with Michelle putting most of her effort into day-to-day management and Ryan working on their go-kart businesses and dedicating more time at home to help care for their daughter.